 Types of Removable Docks

-A pipe dock is stationary.
-While floating docks can rise and fall with the water level, pipe docks can become submerged easily.
+While floating modular dock structures can rise and fall with the water level, pipe docks are stationary, meaning they submerge easily underwater.
 It’s recommended that the dock is raised, lowered or relocated in regions where seasonal variations may significantly influence water level or cause the water to freeze over.
 Though this dock system is initially less expensive, ice and rough currents may damage the piping or surface.
 Owners should anticipate repairing or replacing the pipes or surface sections occasionally.

 Choosing a dock involves much more than simply picking a style that meets your visual expectations.
 As described, there are many features of both fixed and floating docks that make each suitable for a particular application.
 The type of material used to construct the dock should be another critical consideration when designing your new or replacement dock.
 To make the best decision for your water-side structure, you should examine factors including initial cost, durability, upkeep, damage risks and environmental impact.

 Thankfully, you have options when it comes to building both a floating and fixed dock.
 Wood, aluminum and plastic are three popular boat dock decking materials you’ll likely consider.
 Though all three can provide watercraft owners with a sturdy and reliable platform for launching watercraft, not all materials have similar benefits.
 The differences between the three impact everything from long-term operating and ownership costs and maintenance responsibilities to the way these materials may potentially cause harm to the environment and those who use the dock.

 1. Wood Docks